Pomona Park is a nice

 fruit and a pruning knife.
 In the first half of the 20th Century

+and market vegetables, persimmons and peaches.
 The town’s original seal depicted a mature fruit-bearing tree, with

 the date of 1894 under it and surrounded by a double circle with the